homanlab/prsoct/README.md

-# Retina PRS OCT Project
+# Genetic Susceptibility to Schizophrenia Through Neuroinflammatory Pathways is Associated with Retinal Thickness: Findings from the UK Biobank

-## Authors
+## Author

-- Finn Rabe <finn dot rabe at bli dot uzh dot ch>
+Finn Rabe <finn dot rabe at bli dot uzh dot ch>
-- Philipp Homan <philipp dot homan at bli dot uzh dot ch>
+Philipp Homan<philipp dot homan at bli dot uzh dot ch>

+## Overview
+This repository contains the code, data, and supplementary materials for the study titled "Genetic Susceptibility to Schizophrenia Through Neuroinflammatory Pathways is Associated with Retinal Thickness: Findings from the UK Biobank".
+The study investigates the relationship between genetic predisposition to schizophrenia, measured via polygenic risk scores (PRS), and retinal thickness in healthy individuals.
+The findings suggest that genetic susceptibility to schizophrenia, particularly through neuroinflammatory pathways, is associated with retinal thinning, providing insights into potential early biomarkers for schizophrenia.

+## Repository Structure
+1. src/
+retinflam_load.R: Script to load and preprocess data. retinflam_do.R: Main analysis script performing statistical computations, including robust regression and mediation analyses. retinflam_do.py: Python script for generating filtered datasets and figures.
+2. output/figures
+figures/: Generated figures and visualizations.
+Heatmaps of retinal subfield associations.
+Mediation analysis tables in PDF format.
+3. pub/
+References (references.bib): Bibliography file for citations in the manuscript.
+4. Manuscript Files
+retinflam_ms.Rmd: R Markdown file for generating the manuscript with embedded code and results.

-## Getting Started
+## Data Sources
-This repository contains all the data and analysis code to reproduce the manuscript Retina PRS OCT Project.
-These instructions describe how to obtain a copy of the project up and running on your local machine for reproducing the analysis described in the manuscript.
-The repository contains a Makefile which reflects the dependencies of the analysis; analysis, figures and manuscript can be produced by simply typing 'make' from the Unix command line.
+Data used in this study were obtained from the UK Biobank (application ID: 102266).
+Genetic data were processed following QC protocols to ensure high-quality SNPs and imputed genotypes.
+Retinal imaging data were acquired using optical coherence tomography (OCT).

 ### Prerequisites
-All analyses were conducted with the R software R version 3.4.4 (2018-03-15).
-Mixed models were estimated using the lme4 library, Python 2.7.14 and pysurfer (0.8.0) were also used.
-The full session info under R can be found at the end of this file
+- R (version 4.0.5 or later)
+- Python (version 3.9 or later)

 ## Installing
-Clone the repository or download the zip file.

-## Built With

-## Session info
+Clone the repository: **git clone https://github.com/homanlab/prsoct.git**

+## Producing all analyses and manuscript
+**Rscript -e "rmarkdown::render('retinflam_ms.Rmd')"**